• Skip to main content

 4. The Moral Sayings of Publius Syrus

-A Syrian slave, Syrus is a full of timeless wisdom.
+A Syrian slave, Syrus is full of timeless wisdom.
 Want an example?
 “From the errors of others, a wise man corrects his own.”
-Here is another “It is not every question that deserves an answer.”
+Here is another: “It is not every question that deserves an answer.”
 Ok, one more?
 “To do two things at once is to do neither.”
 And he didn’t even know of Facebook and Twitter.
 You can read this book in under an hour but spend the rest of your life trying to learn and apply his wisdom.

 5. The Essays of Warren Buffett: Lessons for Corporate America, Third Edition

-I’d much rather recommend Berkshire Hathaway Letters to Shareholders (also freely available), however I recognize that most people would be intimidated by its size.
 In the Essays, Lawrence Cunningham thematically organizes Buffett’s own words.
 There is more than enough here to get a clear picture of the principles and logic of Buffett and Munger’s philosophy for business, life, and investing.

 Read Next